 Clutter-Free Gift Giving Ideas

 - Organize a family (or friends) volunteer effort — and make sure to include your favorite elders!
-A University of California, Berkeley, study discovered that elderly people who volunteered for two or more organizations were 44 percent less likely to die over a five-year period than were non-volunteers, regardless of if they smoked or exercised or not.
+A University of California, Berkeley study discovered that elderly people who volunteered for two or more organizations were 44 percent less likely to die over a five-year period than non-volunteers, regardless of if they smoked or exercised or not.